jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2019/05/2019-05-20-vertical-slice-architecture-is-it-incompatible-with-clean-architecture.md

 Hmmmm...

-Googling to understand more about this Vertical Architecture thing led me to this [youtube comment](https://www.youtube.com/watch?v=SUiWfhAhgQw&lc=UgzDmpq_2SHwmuSgIL54AaABAg) (it's good if comments like these be not lost in the comments section of youtube, so I'm going to paste them here):
+Googling to understand more about this Vertical Architecture thing led me to this [youtube comment thread](https://www.youtube.com/watch?v=SUiWfhAhgQw&lc=UgzDmpq_2SHwmuSgIL54AaABAg) (it's good if conversations like this be not lost in the comments section of youtube, so I'm going to paste them here):

 > **Doormouse2:**
 If you've had to cry with the Onion Architecture, you were doing it wrong.